 - Bleach provides both a heroic and villainous example.

-- The 1st Hokage in Naruto.
-He founded Konoha and arguably the whole system of the hidden ninja villages.
+- The First Hokage, who founded Konoha and arguably the whole system of the hidden ninja villages.

 - There's also Madara Uchiha, the co-founder.
 Suffice it to say, they didn't get along.

 - In Fairy Tail, Emperor Spriggan is the founder and ruler of the Albareth Empire.
 He's The Dreaded in Ishgar despite their near total lack of knowledge concerning him such as his true identity as the Black Mage Zeref since he conquered an entire continent and united its mage guilds into a military superpower.

 - In Tintin The Broken Ear, there is a statue to General Olivaro, the "Liberator of San Theodoros", an obvious analogue to Simón Bolívar, aka El Libertador.